tradle/cloudpal/governance.md

 - Technology partners
 - Supply (data centers)

-# Tokenomics
-- premining? if premining - how tokens are divided between founders
-- oracles to data centers for price index
-- legal aspects of cloud token as commodity

 ## Legal
 - Formation
 - SAFT notes?
 - Governance - scopes of authority (strategy, execution, funds)

+# Tokenomics
+- premining? if premining - how tokens are divided between founders
+- oracles to data centers for price index
+- legal aspects of a token as commodity